alangrainger/obsidian-air-quotes/README.md

 You first need a Markdown format version of the book in your vault.
 This is the source for the quote text.

 It's easy to convert pretty much anything to Markdown with [Pandoc](https://pandoc.org/).
-You don't need this plugin to do it - you can do the conversion yourself - but if you are using Windows there is a command in the plugin to do the conversion for you (requires Pandoc to be installed first).
+You don't need the Air Quotes plugin to do it - you can do the conversion yourself, but if you are using Windows there is a command in the plugin to do the conversion for you (requires Pandoc to be installed first).

 #### Step 2